CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 First check what output is available on your Parallel Cluster

+If your I/O directory is /fsx

 `ls -rlt /fsx/data/output/*/*ACONC*`

+If your I/O directory is /shared/data

+`ls -lrt /shared/data/output/*/*ACONC*`

 Then edit the script to use the output filenames available.